Matty Lawrence on the State of Football: 2018

 Christian Eriksen has made Spurs tick and stepped up to the plate with Dele Alli’s slight dip in form.
 10 goals and nine assists speak volumes about the quality of the little, Danish playmaker this season.

-Kevin De Bruyne has hands down been the best player in the EPL this season.
-Not only is his talent unmatched, but he has produced 11 goals and 15 assists and becomes the first player to deliver 15+ assists in consecutive seasons.
+Kevin De Bruyne has, hands down, been the best player in the EPL this season.
+Not only is his talent unmatched, but he has produced 11 goals and 15 assists and has become the first player to deliver 15+ assists in consecutive seasons.

-As we progress to the forward line we just have to tip our caps in respect.
+As we progress to the forward line, we just have to tip our caps in respect.
 Sergio Aguero has 21 goals and counting.
-Harry Kane has 26 goals and at last glance was trying to claim he was the driving force behind the Berlin Wall falling.
+Harry Kane has 26 goals and, at last glanc,e was trying to claim he was the driving force behind the Berlin Wall falling.

 Let’s save the best forward until last and just admire the majesty that has been Mo Salah in the 2017/18 EPL season: 30 EPL goals and nine assists.
-Add to that the 40 goals in all competitions (a feat last completed by Cristiano Ronaldo in the 2007/08 season) and LFC find themselves with a world-class talent.
-For once, the members of the PFA have come up with a starting XI to be proud of, so it really doesn’t matter how many “homework’s” were copied, or how many spelling mistakes occurred, I think that this is a team the EPL can be proud of.
+Add to that the 40 goals in all competitions (a feat last completed by Cristiano Ronaldo in the 2007/08 season), and LFC find themselves with a world-class talent.
+For once, the members of the PFA have come up with a starting XI to be proud of, so it really doesn’t matter how many “homeworks” were copied, or how many spelling mistakes occurred.
+I think that this is a team the EPL can be proud of.

 2018: When Sunderland were in plight